mastefano64/AppGaugeLevel/README.md

 **showProgressText**: Percentage progress indication in text. (*boolean - default: true*).

-**showLinearProgressAlert**: Progress indication with linear alert mode (2 optional 'alert' thresholds can be set, so when the threshold is reached, the progress indicator will change color). (*boolean - default: false*).
+**showLinearProgressAlert**: Progress indication with alert, in linear mode (2 optional 'alert' thresholds can be set, so when the threshold is reached, the progress indicator will change color). (*boolean - default: false*).

-**showStepProgressAlert**: Progress indication with alert in step mode (You can set 2 optional 'alert' thresholds, this way when the threshold is reached, the progress indicator will change color). (*boolean - default: false*).
+**showStepProgressAlert**: Progress indication with alert, in step mode (You can set 2 optional 'alert' thresholds, this way when the threshold is reached, the progress indicator will change color). (*boolean - default: false*).

 **showAlertLevelOnStep**: In step mode the color corresponding to the threshold is shown in the background. (*boolean - default: false*).

-**showAlertLevelPercOnStep**: In step mode the corresponding progress percentage is shown. (*boolean - default: false*).
+**showAlertLevelPercOnStep**: In step mode the corresponding progress percentage is shown (on the step). (*boolean - default: false*).

-**thresholdStep**: Specifies whether the 'progress indicator' changes color when entering or exiting range. (*'after', 'before' - default: 'before'*).
+**thresholdStep**: Specifies whether the 'progress indicator' changes color when entering or exiting on step-range. (*'after', 'before' - default: 'before'*).

-**alertLevelLinearOrange**: Specifica il valore della percentuale di progresso orange - soglia. (si possono stabilire 2 soglie di 'allerta' opzionali, in questo modo al raggiungimento della soglia, l'indicatore di progresso cambierà colore). (*number - default: 40*).
+**alertLevelLinearOrange**: Specifies the value of the orange progress percentage - threshold.
+(2 optional 'alert' thresholds can be set, so that when the threshold is reached, the progress indicator will change color). (*number - default: 40*).

-**alertLevelLinearRed**: Specifies the value of the orange progress percentage - threshold.
+**alertLevelLinearRed**: Specifies the value of the red progress percentage - threshold.
 (2 optional 'alert' thresholds can be set, so when the threshold is reached, the progress indicator will change color). (*number - default: 20*).

-**alertLevelStepOrange**: Specifica il numero dello step orange - soglia. (si possono stabilire 2 soglie di 'allerta' opzionali, in questo modo al raggiungimento della soglia, l'indicatore di progresso cambierà colore.). (*number - default: 4*).
+**alertLevelStepOrange**: Specifies the number of the orange step - threshold.
+(You can set 2 optional 'alert' thresholds, so when the threshold is reached, the progress indicator will change color). (*number - default: 4*).

 **alertLevelStepRed**: Specify the number of the orange step - threshold.
 (You can set 2 optional 'alert' thresholds, so when the threshold is reached, the progress indicator will change color). (*number - default: 2*).

-**alphaColor**: If a step bar has been chosen, it is also possible to set the background color of the steps, with the color corresponding to the 3 areas delimited by the 'alert' thresholds.
+**alphaColor**: If a step bar has been chosen, it is also possible to set the background color of the step, with the color corresponding to the 3 areas delimited by the 'alert' thresholds.
 When reached, the background color will change from opaque to full.
 The alphaColor property defines the alpha color of the opaque state. (*string - default: '1A'*).

 **defaultLevelColor**: Default/foreground color of the progress bar. (*string - default: '#00ffff'*).